emilsvennesson/kodi-viaplay/README.md

  * iso8601 (http://mirrors.kodi.tv/addons/jarvis/script.module.iso8601)
  * m3u8 >= 0.2.10 (http://mirrors.kodi.tv/addons/jarvis/script.module.m3u8)

-This add-on supports Kodi Jarvis or later.
+This add-on supports Kodi Krypton or later.
 While it may work fine on older versions as well, it is unsupported and you're encouraged to upgrade.

-# Features: #
+## Features: ##
  * Support for Sweden, Denmark, Norway and Finland
  * Internal video playback
  * Categories